wpmotto/motto/src/pages/wordpress-services/maintenance.md

 Most providers charge for this service, but since this is what we consider standard practice for a website – we include it for free.

-PressMaster Security addresses the most common WordPress vulnerabilities and causes of downtime in the safest manner possible.
-This, coupled with Uptime hosting, provides minimal if any downtime.

 ## Immediate SUPPORT

 Sometimes updates can be risky if you're not an experienced developer.
 We've got you covered.